Using Enterprise Architecture Principles to Enact Change

 Praxair is a global Fortune 300 company that supplies atmospheric, process, and specialty gases; high-performance coatings; and related services and technologies.
 With 26,000 employees and active in more than 50 countries, the company is focused on making the planet more productive by helping customers become more profitable, efficient, and environmentally friendly.

-CIO Marc Franciosa joined Praxair several years ago with a mandate to examine how best to facilitate transformation within the organization, which grew up with a federated set of businesses based on homegrown systems.
-The business units didn’t talk to one another, and their systems weren’t compatible.
-“We were in our 30th year of service at the time, and yet nothing was relational,” he says.
-“We wanted to look at how the landscape was changing and how we could improve the way we talk to customers, move products within a given geography, and perform other key operations.”
+CIO Marc Franciosa joined Praxair several years ago with a mandate to examine how best to facilitate transformation within the organization, which grew up with a federated set of businesses that each had its own homegrown systems.
+The business units didn't talk to one another, and their systems weren't compatible.
+"We were in our 30th year of service at the time, and yet nothing was relational," he says.
+"We wanted to look at how the landscape was changing and how we could improve the way we talk to customers, move products within a given geography, and perform other key operations."

-Franciosa and his team focused on how each individual business tracked products, communicated with customers, and maintained data in all of its various processes.
+Franciosa and his team focused on processes that touched the same customer several times but were handled by multiple businesses within the larger organization.
+The team examined how each individual business tracked products, communicated with customers, and maintained data in all of its various processes.
 By analyzing this information, Franciosa realized they had a big opportunity for change.

 "I wanted to track how the different groups did things and when we had opportunities to streamline our processes by using the same best practices," he says.
 "It was a big opportunity to restructure, and in looking at individual business processes, we could work around the limitations of traditional IT to really examine the business implications of these initiatives."

 With this philosophy of focusing on the business implications behind process transformation, Franciosa and his IT staff set out to change the mindset of the organization to facilitate a transition from a federated architecture to that of an overarching enterprise architecture.
-They used EA strategies such as the Oracle Enterprise Architecture Framework to develop business cases that helped the organization evolve from regional technology stacks to a scalable cloud platform.
+They used EA strategies to evolve processes to focus more on developing business cases, moving from regional stacks to a scalable platform.
 In this manner, the entire organization has shifted from a reactionary position to one of foresight and planning.

 "The focus on the business cases behind the changes has helped with adoption," Franciosa concludes.
 "We aren't out there trying to sell our wares anymore.
 The new outlook has been embraced by the staff, and we can now articulate the benefit of using our systems very clearly, which encourages other groups to get on board."